theblitz/ObservableCollections/README.md

 actionKey:      Key on which the action was performed.
 For example, the key that was passed to a remove or put method
 actionValue:    Value on which the action was performed.
 For example, the value that was passed to a method
 actionMap:      Key/value pair(s) on which the action was performed.
 For example, values passed to a putAll method
 resultValue:   A value returned from the method.
 For example, the value returned from a put method
 ```
 The properties will only have relevant values.
 If no value applies to the property for the method called then the equivalent value will be null.
 Furthermore, the values should only be assumed to be correct whilst still in the observe block.
-They can not be guaranteed to remain unchanged once control is returned.
+They can not be guaranteed to remain unchanged once control is returned to the caller.

 **Note:**